Staff Members

 Associate Professor, Post graduate coordinator: Graphic Design-led programmes

-Location: 1st Floor FADA Building Bunting Road Campus
+Location: Room 114, 1st Floor FADA Building Bunting Road Campus

 FADA Graphic Design Staff Staff Members